Sharing knowledge through collaboration is at the heart of all we do.

 Our close engagement with professional societies allows us to make meaningful contributions to developing and promoting new and updated clinical practice guidelines—an essential part of ensuring high-quality, evidence-based care.
 One recent example includes a joint initiative of the American Heart Association and the American Stroke Association called “Get With The Guidelines” (GWTG).
 This a hospital-based quality-improvement program is designed to improve the care and outcomes of patients with heart disease or stroke.

 From its beginning, the DCRI has enjoyed close engagement with governmental entities, including the NIH and FDA.
 These partnerships have led to innovations in research design and conduct with significant impacts on patient care and public health.
-The DCRI currently serves as a coordinating center for projects including the NIH Health Care Systems Research Collaboratory and the Pediatric Trials Network, sponsored by the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+The DCRI currently serves as a coordinating center for projects including the NIH Health Care Systems Research Collaboratory and the Pediatric Trials Network.

 As part of Duke University, working collaboratively with other great institutions of learning around the world comes naturally to us.
 We are constantly seeking out these partnerships because we know that bringing fresh perspectives and different ways of thinking to any research challenge leads to better and more innovative solutions.